HASwitchPlate/openHASP-docs/docs/devices/lanbon-l8.md

 1. Disengage the high-voltage power
 2. Detach the panel from the PSU power supply
-3. Connect RX, TX, IO0, GND and power pins to the female pinheader:
+3. Connect RX, TX, IO0, GND and 5V pins to the female pinheader:
-     - Either supply 3.3V or 5V on the corresponding power pin, depending on the voltage supplied by the UART ttl (not both at the same time).
-5. Because there is no `RESET` pin, you need to powercycle the board with IO0 connected to GND to activate flash mode
+4. Because there is no `RESET` pin, you need to powercycle the board with `IO0` connected to `GND` to activate flash mode

 Once the serial connections are made, flash the [Lanbon-L8 ESP32 binary](../installation/esp32.md) like on any other device.